+In planning the development of infrastructural services, we identify four levels of software development: a) proof-of-concept software that confirms the feasibility of an idea, is quickly implemented, relatively cheap; b) prototype services that are made available on-line, but are not engineered to address all edge cases, nor work in all environments nor under all circumstances; c) production level services that are fast, scalable and stable, covering needs of 95% of possible use cases and are moderately costly to develop; and d) mature services, widely used, reliable workhorses - they are the most costly to develop.

-matureprevious ABI Innovation funding create fully functional prototypes for the name discovery, indexing and reconciliation services.
-ABI Development This funding will allow us to extend existing services and move them to level.
-For every our vision we explain what is the current status for each service and the integrated system.
+We have used our previous ABI Innovation funding to create fully functional prototypes for the name discovery, indexing and reconciliation services.
+This ABI Development proposal targets three Global Name Architecture services: Names Finding [17], Names Reconciliation and Resolution [18], and Names Indexing [19].
+This funding will allow us to extend existing services and move them to or beyond production level.
+For every objective in our vision for this work, we explain what is the current status for each service and the integrated system.
 Then we describe what needs to be done to reach production quality, and our approaches to meet the implementation challenges.
-The will be a suite of fast and reliable services with web-accessible user interfaces and APIs to solve problems scientific names.
-Through the process of building the infrastructure we create and maintain libraries of computer code [25] to empower other biodiversity informatics developers in creating innovative software.
+The result of this work will be a suite of fast and reliable services with web-accessible user interfaces and APIs to solve problems associated with the handling of scientific names.
+Through the process of building the infrastructure we will create and maintain libraries of computer code [25] to empower other biodiversity informatics developers in creating innovative software.

 4.1 Scientific names discovery in texts and images

-4.1.1 Current Status: The GNRD project [17], takes plain text, web pages, PDF files, or pictures of a document in JPEG, GIF, PNG, or TIFF formats and returns back a list of names found in the source.
+4.1.1 Current Status: The Global Names Recognition and Discovery (GNRD) project [17], takes plain text, web pages, PDF files, or pictures of a document in JPEG, GIF, PNG, or TIFF formats and returns back a list of names found in the source.
 It has a graphical user interface as well as an API.
-Additional option information includes the position of every occurrence of a name, a list of unique names, and language detection of the document.
+Additional optional information that can be returned includes the position of every occurrence of a name, a list of unique names, and language detection of the document.
 Output can be in html, xml, or json format.
-By combining name finding with name reconciliation service, found names can be verified in one step.
-For images OCRed text returned upon request. full corpus of Biodiversity Heritage library (105 000 titles, 40 million pages).
+By combining name finding with name reconciliation services, found name strings can be verified in one step.
+For images, OCRed text can be returned upon request.
+In order to test our system, we applied it to the full corpus of Biodiversity Heritage library (105 000 titles, 40 million pages).
 Average throughput was about 1 million pages a day (name reconciliation was an independent step).
-The process significantly for images and PDF files because of the additional overhead of transferring bigger files over the network and OCR.
-Currentsystem about 30 000 requests a day.
+The process is significantly slower for images and PDF files because of the additional overhead of transferring bigger files over the network and the processing costs of OCR.
+Currently, the system receives about 30 000 requests a day.

-Name recognition is two independent projects created at Marine Biological Laboratory.
+Name recognition and discovery is made possible because of two independent projects created at Marine Biological Laboratory.
 The TaxonFinder project [38], written by Patrick Leary, uses mostly heuristic algorithms that leverage “white lists” and “black lists” to recognize name strings.
-It is written in Perl and runs as a TCP/IP socket server connect to GNRD. project NetiNetiuses naïve Bayes classifier [39] for name recognition and is written in Python language by Lakshmi Manohar Akella during his tenure at MBL [40].
+It is written in Perl and runs as a TCP/IP socket server that connects to GNRD.
+The second project, NetiNeti, uses a naïve Bayes classifier [39] for name recognition and is written in Python language by Lakshmi Manohar Akella during his tenure at MBL [40].
+Unlike TaxonFinder, NetiNeti is able to discover names not previously known to us.
 NetiNeti runs as an http server to connect to GNRD.
 Both TaxonFinder and NetiNeti servers can run in multiple instances, using load balancer software to coordinate workload.